openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 You can designate a team of people to help you run course discussions.

 .. note:: The members of the course team that you set up in Studio or on the Instructor Dashboard in the LMS are not automatically granted discussion administration roles.

- Discussion administration roles must be explicitly granted to members of the course team for them to moderate or administer course discussions.
-The course author and team members with the Admin role can grant discussion administration roles.
-For information about assigning discussion privileges, see :ref:`Assigning_discussion_roles`.
+   Discussion administration roles must be explicitly granted to members of the course team for them to be able to moderate or administer course discussions.
+   The course author and any team members who have the Admin role can grant discussion administration roles.

 Different options for working with discussions are available through the following roles.